-The proposed amendment is presented to the Professional Practice Committee for recommendation to the Full Board for adoption as an emergency rule at the January 2019 meeting of the Board of Regents.
+The proposed amendment will be presented to the Full Board for adoption as an emergency rule at the April 2019 meeting of the Board of Regents.
 A copy of the proposed rule and a statement of facts and circumstances justifying the emergency action are attached.